ajskelton/wp-photodex/readme.txt

 3. Use the Photodex screen to begin adding Pokemon
 4. Add the shortcode to a post/page to print the full Photodex or a single Pokemon

+== Frequently Asked Questions ==

+= Can I have more than one picture for a pokemon? = No, to prevent repeats in the full photodex you can only assign a post to single pokedex number, and that number is no longer available for future posts.

 == Screenshots ==

 1. A screen shot of a full photodex being rendered.
 This is only a partial, an actual photodex would continue until your highest pokedex number pokemon.
 2. This is an example of a single pokemon being rendered with the default 'medium' size.

 == Changelog ==

+= 1.0.0 =
+* Initial Release

+== Upgrade Notice ==

 = 1.0.0 =
 * Initial Release